gorkemmeydan/Projects/README.md

-# Robotics-Projects
+# Projects

-These are the codes that I have written for my robotics projects.
+These are the codes that I have written for my different projects.